Honors Thesis Proposal Form

 - The student must write a Senior Honors Thesis of 25-45 pages in order to be considered for honors:

 - The student must enroll in two semesters of the Honors Thesis course (Fall 01:730:495 and Spring 01:730:496) of their senior year.
 At the time of registration for the Fall Honors Thesis course, the student must meet the grade point requirements outlined in 1.

-- The thesis must be supervised by a tenured or tenure-track faculty member of the department or affiliated member of the department who will approve the topic and work with the student in developing his or her thesis.
+- The thesis must be supervised by a tenured or tenure-track faculty member of the department or affiliated member of the department who will approve the topic and work with the student in developing their thesis.

 - The thesis may be a new project or based on the student's own prior research or written work for an upper-division philosophy course.
 If the student chooses to write a thesis based on prior written work, it is expected that the Senior Honors Thesis be a very substantial enhancement of this prior work.

 - For January graduates: This pertains to students who will be completing their thesis during a fall semester.
 In such cases, your thesis is due, without exception, to the thesis advisor, Undergraduate Director, and Undergraduate Administrator in electronic form by the last day of fall classes.

 - For May graduates: All theses, without exception, are due to the thesis advisor, Undergraduate Director, and Undergraduate Administrator in electronic form by April 1st of the graduating year or on the last Friday of March if April 1st falls on a weekend.